Cyber-Dust/learning-notes/README.md

 # Learning-notes

 Howdy.
 My name is Dasean Volk.
-Welcome to the portal in to leanring and note taking.
+Welcome into the portal of leanring and note taking.

 Growth Mindset > Fixed Mindset